jlinoff/pam/PROPOSAL.md

 salted title hashes).
 Both exploit the same property — older versions ignore keys they do not recognise.

-**The one high-priority item is 9b:** a PAM vault has no tamper evidence and no reliable wrong-password check, which is a real defect in a security tool.
-The breaking format change it requires has been reviewed and **accepted** — see the decision in item 9 — subject to two conditions: the v1 and v2 read paths are kept forever, and the migration announces itself.
+**The one high-priority item is 9a:** a PAM vault has no tamper evidence and no reliable wrong-password check, which is a real defect in a security tool.
+9a closes both with a content hash in `meta`, needs no format change, and could ship in any release.

+**9b is no longer assumed to follow.** The breaking format change was reviewed and accepted while this document claimed 9a was a stopgap and AES-GCM the correct end state.
+On reassessment that overstated the gap: 9a detects tampering essentially completely, and 9b's remaining advantages are narrow in PAM's threat model.
+The acceptance stands if 9b is built, with its two conditions, but 9b should now prove itself necessary **after** 9a exists rather than being scheduled ahead of it.
+See the reassessment in item 9.

 Nothing else on this list is urgent.

 Item numbers are stable identifiers, not priorities: an item keeps its number for the life of the document so cross-references hold.
 Sections appear in